These roasted potatoes are crisp, browned outside, tender inside with the right amount of moisture, and never dry.

 We recommend sea salt or kosher salt and freshly ground black pepper.

-Cut the potatoes in half lengthwise, then in quarters, and finally into 1-inch (2.5 cm) pieces.
+Cut the potatoes in half lengthwise, then in quarters, and finally into large bite-size chunks of about 1.3 inches (3.5 cm).

-Blanch the potatoes in a large pot of boiling water for seven minutes.
+Boil (blanch) the potatoes in a large pot of lightly salted boiling water for six minutes.

 Drain them and add them to a large bowl.
-Season them with salt, black pepper, crushed garlic cloves, extra virgin olive oil, fresh rosemary, and thyme.
+Season them with extra virgin olive oil, crushed garlic cloves, chopped rosemary needles, thyme, paprika, salt, and black pepper.

-Roast at 430°F or 220°C for about 35-40 minutes, until the potatoes are fork-tender inside and with a thin brown crust outside.
+Roast at 430°F or 220°C for about 30 minutes or until the potatoes are fork-tender and have a golden-brown crust.

 Serving suggestions